igor-elovikov/sd-sex/README.md

 ### Function
 ![Function](https://github.com/igor-elovikov/sd-sex/blob/master/img/function.png)

 All SD built-in functions are supported.
-All functions except `min`, `max`, `abs` supports only float arguments.
+All functions except `min`, `max`, `abs` accept only float arguments.
 Most of the function work with scalar and vector types.
 If function accepts vector it performs per component operation (exactly like SD)
 ```python
 v1 = float4(1.0, 2.0, 3.0, 4.0)
 v2 = float4(5.0, 6.0, 7.0, 8.0)